thunderseethe/thunderseethe.github.io/content/posts/debruijn-indices.md

 ```

 I've done enough leetcode to know how to reverse an array.
-I could get hired, if I could just figure out how to invert a binary tree.
+If I could just figure out how to invert a binary tree, I could get hired.
 Equipped with our new DeBruijn Indices, our previous inlining example is now trivial:

 ```js